RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-18-Source-Control-Survey.md

 Let's loosely group the job functions into developer and IT professional buckets - we'll keep Software and Developer functions in the developer group, and drop everything else in the IT professional group:

 ![UseByDevVsITPro](/images/source-control/UseByDevVsITPro.png)

-This survey was oriented towards IT professionals; beyond here, we'll generally focus on the IT professional responses.

 My takeaway?
 We have work to do.
 Less than 50 percent of responding IT professionals work on teams that use source control.